ppy/osu-wiki/wiki/Beatmap_Editor/Song_Setup/en.md

 HP Drain Rate, commonly abbreviated as HP, determines the rate of health recovery from good hit scores and health punishment from bad hit scores.
 The value ranges from 0 to 10; higher HP values will give lower health recovery with higher health punishment.

-In osu!standard and osu!catch, this also affects the [passive HP](/wiki/passive_HP) (the constant rate at which HP decreases, except during the [breaks](/wiki/Breaks).
+In osu!standard and osu!catch, this also affects the [Passive HP](/wiki/Passive_HP) (the constant rate at which HP decreases, except during the [Breaks](/wiki/Breaks).

 *Note: More HP is recovered with [Geki and Katu](/wiki/Score/#osu) hit scores, which can be given from the last hit object in a combo.*